Cecilectomy/Alex4_GameSH/README.md

 ## Remapping Keys

-The launch script uses xmodmap to save the current keyboard mapping and remap the A and B keys to Control and Alt so the game can be played.
+The launch script uses xmodmap to remap the A and B keys to Control and Alt so the game can be played.
 When quitting the game, the script will remap back to the original keyboard mappings.
-If the game crashed or something, you may have to reboot or connect to the gameshell and remap the keyboard using the saved pre.keymap file the script creates.
+If the game crashed or something, you may have to reboot or connect to the gameshell and reset keyboard.

-`xmodmap ~/apps/Menu/Alex4/pre.keymap`
+`setxkbmap`